RF Industries, Ltd. (RFIL) CEO Rob Dawson on Q4 2020 Results - Earnings Call Transcript

 Fourth quarter sales came in at just under $10.7 million, up 12% sequentially.
 On the bottom-line, we generated net income of nearly $160,000 and a 13% sequential increase in adjusted EBITDA to $329,000.
 Of course at the beginning of the year, we expected a much stronger Q4, but we feel okay about these results given the tough operating environment.

 For the full year, we're obviously coming in lower than last year's full year revenue.
-That decline is completely related to the very concentrated Tier 1 carrier business we did last year, which we did not see repeat this year due in part to COVID and the delay that is caused as well as changes to build plans.
+That decline is completely related to the very concentrated Tier 1 carrier business we did last year, which we did not see repeat this year due in part to COVID and the delay that it caused, as well as changes to build plans.

 Looking at Q4 from a monthly sales perspective, our final month of October was a very solid finish to the quarter and the fiscal 2020 year.
 We exceeded $4 million in sales in October, which is as good of a month as we've seen since pre-COVID.

-While we certainly -- while we're certainly not back to normal levels, it felt like momentum was and is really picking up around the overall business.
+While we're certainly not back to normal levels, it felt like momentum was and is really picking up around the overall business.
 And specifically, we've been starting to see more discussions and potential scheduling of the projects and CapEx-related work.

-Looking at our various product areas and market segments, our distribution business continued to hold up very well and our RF coax, cable and connector business actually grew year-over-year, which looking back to the March-April timeframe, I'm not sure you could have convinced me that that was going to happen.
+Looking at our various product areas and market segments, our distribution business continued to hold up very well and our RF coax cable and connector business actually grew year-over-year, which looking back to the March-April timeframe, I'm not sure you could have convinced me that that was going to happen.

 Our C Enterprises, faster and fiber and copper business also did very well.
 These two combined make up our primary distribution business.
 During this past few years, we've successfully strengthened and increase the diversity of our distribution business, which has been a great benefit to us through this difficult period.